 Truth #3: There is hope in Jesus.

-In Jesus there is always hope!
+In Jesus, there is always hope!
 There is redemption.
 There is forgiveness.
 There is grace and there is mercy.
-In Jesus there is new life, a new story and a new heart of purity that is invited to see God.
+In Jesus, there is new life, a new story, and a new heart of purity that is invited to see God.
 Don’t let the lies of impurity distort your view of God.
-Hold onto God’s goodness and trust the promises of His truth.
+Hold onto God’s goodness and trust that the promises of God’s Word are for you!